deroko/lldbinit/README.txt

    I keep using it instead of adding extra command "init" or such when target is created...

    Currently registers dump are done for i386/x86_64/arm

+   TODO:
+	Add code to highlight only changed flags (both x86/x86_64 and ARM)